Using AI to Find Medical Information

 • Watch this video to learn more about digital bookmarks in commonly used web browsers.

 Keep a parking lot for new questions.
 As you learn about one topic, you'll naturally develop more questions.
-Instead of getting sidetracked or ignoring your time limit, note them for later.
+Instead of getting sidetracked or ignoring your time limit, make note of those questions for later.

 • Keep a notebook or use your phone's notes app to record new questions.